 As a Benton County 4-H member throughout middle school and high school, Watson had ridden and shown horses.
 In her senior year at West Albany High School, she took on a new leadership role in Benton County 4-H, mentoring younger students on healthy choices and planning a community service day for younger children.

-“Learning about being healthy in Youth Advocates for Health has really helped me to think about eating right and exercising,” said Watson, who plans to become a horse trainer.
+“Learning about being healthy in Youth Advocates for Health has really helped me to think about eating right and exercising,” says Sarah, who plans to become a horse trainer.
 “Being a horse trainer is a very physically demanding job.
 Now I also want to work with younger kids and bring the community into my work.”

-“It’s really rewarding to see them so excited and enthusiastic about their project,” Carrillo said.
+“It’s really rewarding to see them so excited and enthusiastic about their project,” Michelle says.
 “I can really see a beautiful future for this group.”

 It’s a community effort.
 Gold Beach High School’s shop class is building the garden’s raised beds; the students are raising starts in their greenhouse; and local Master Gardeners provide a helping hand.